Frequently asked questions

-The past decade has seen large-scale scientific study of unconditional cash transfers.
+In the past decade, many large-scale scientific studies have been done on the effects of unconditional cash transfers.
 It really works!
 You can read specific studies and background articles here.
 On a side note: research shows that people do not spend more on tobacco or alcohol after receiving cash transfers.

-By cooperating with local organizations.
-They know their own communities best.
-They look for women that are living in extreme poverty but are still economically active.
+The preselection of women is done by our local implementing partners.
+100WEEKS always works with local partners that are well embedded in the communities where our participants live.
+They preselect women that live in extreme poverty but that are still economically active.
+After preselection, women are officially onboarded after an extensive baseline interview with one of the local 100WEEKS employees.
 Selected women are joined in groups of 20 that live close together.
-This makes it easier for them to meet for weekly financial training sessions, given by a local partner organization.
+This makes it easier for them to meet for weekly financial training sessions.

 To prevent tensions it is essential that the local community agrees with the selection of participants.
 Working with a partner considered a legitimate authority locally is crucial in this respect.
 We always try to involve local government and leadership in the selection.
 Their backing is required to achieve local support.

 We draw on World Bank and United Nations statistics to determine the national definition of poverty in specific countries.
 We also take national measures and data into account.
-Rwanda is the country were we launched our program initially.
-Here, all citizens are divided between four income categories.
+Rwanda is the country where we launched our program initially.
+Here, all citizens are divided into four income categories.
 We target women in the lowest income category.
 They live below the poverty threshold.

 The amount 100WEEKS gives is not sufficient to live off, but it does give people living in extreme poverty an opportunity to escape it through saving and investing.
 Research shows that most recipients don’t spend their money on consumer goods exclusively, but also invest it in land, goats, chickens or commercial activity.
 This leads to a rise in disposable income.
-Recipients know the money is temporary from the start, which is crucial.
+Crucially, recipients know the money is temporary from the start.
 This prevents them from becoming dependent on the transfers.

-Africa has made a great leap when it comes to mobile communication, skipping landlines altogether and building a mobile infrastructure from scratch.
+Many African countries have made a great leap when it comes to mobile communication, skipping landlines altogether and building a mobile infrastructure from scratch.
 The large-scale adoption of mobile phones is one of the most revolutionary developments to hit the continent in the last 20 years.
-The majority of people living in poverty generally also have access to cheap and simple mobile phones.
+The majority of people living in poverty generally have access to cheap and simple mobile phones.
 The most popular mobile phone amongst the Rwandan poor is a Nokia sold for $7.